-- Assigned to a team and reports to a Field or Station Chief or Team Leader. - Responsible for their own training as operators, and personal equipment readiness. - Accurately and efficiently sends, receives and routes voice and data traffic. - Accurately keeps ICS 309 message log.
+- Assigned to a team and reports to a Field or Station Chief or Team Leader. - Responsible for their own training as operators, and personal equipment readiness. - Accurately and efficiently sends, receives and routes voice and data traffic. - Accurately keeps ICS 309 message log and individual ICS 214 station log.